EasternPA/mastodon-install/README.md

 This document provides step-by-step instructions for hosting an instance of Mastodon for almost no cost (under $11USD for the first 2 years).

-I tried to follow numerous documents like this one that had been assembled over the years, but I needed to combine (and tweak) steps from each of these documents in order to arrive at a working configuration.
+I tried to follow numerous instructional documents that had been assembled over the years, but I needed to combine (and tweak) steps from each of these documents in order to arrive at a working configuration.
 The steps explained below were drawn from the following documents, and I thank each of the authors for their contributions to this space.

 https://peterbabic.dev/blog/running-mastodon-with-docker-compose/